RootLeo00/ultrasound-segmentation/README.md

 │        └── iou.py  - intersection over union metric.
 │        └── precision.py  - precision metric
 │        └── recall.py  - recall (or sensitivity) metric.
+│
+│
+├──  report
+│    └── final-report-english.pdf  - technical report of this project (English version).
+     └── final-report-italian.pdf  - technical report of this project (Italian version).
+This is the official thesis.
 ```